-The reduction factors are dependent on the type of application and are also product/ technology specific.
+The reduction factors are dependent on the type of application and are also product/technology specific.
 Recommended values for the reduction factors are given in the software and are generally taken from the ISO/TR 18228-4 standard guide.
-It is important to note that the reduction factors are to be applied on $q_p(\sigma,i,100h)$ or $\theta{100}(\sigma,i,100h)$ i.e. on the 100 hours seating time test results.
+It is important to note that the reduction factors are to be applied on $q_p(\sigma,i,100h)$ or

+$\theta{100}(\sigma,i,100h)$ i.e. on the 100 hours seating time test results.

-As per the calculation module for a granular drainage layer, each parameter mentioned in Equations 2 & 3 can be chosen in the software as the value to be determined (as the unknown of the equation).
+Each parameter mentioned in Equations 6 & 7 can be chosen in the software as the value to be determined (as the unknown of the equation).